Five Dimensions of Service Quality in Servqual Model

 5. Responsiveness.

 Reliability is an essential dimension of the Servqual model that confirms the capacity to provide services exactly, on time, and credibly.
-It means the ability of a service provider to deliver services consistently and accurately, meeting customers’ expectations every time.
-Consistency is critical for providing assistance or products to customers on time with error-free conditions.
-You have to respect the commitment to give your service on time accurately as you promised to them.
+It means a service provider’s ability to deliver services consistently and accurately, meeting customers’ expectations every time.
+Consistency is critical for providing assistance or products to customers on time, with no errors.
+You have to respect your commitment to provide your service on time and accurately, as you promised to them.

 For example, Hotel Global Assistant prides itself on reliable and consistent service to its guests.
 One aspect of reliability is the hotel’s commitment to ensuring that rooms are ready for check-in at the designated time, without any delays or errors.